[Bug / Feature Request] Misleading UI for raw USB drives ("View and Migrate" fails) & Support for Single USB Drive Pools

 Just as a side comment:

 The Dell Wyse mini PCs are positioned as thin clients, which are even more limited than the Optiplex line.
 Therefore I think you choose the wrong machine for the demanding use cases you seem to have in mind.
 If you can’t get another machine, then perhaps you can consider - if the connectivity exists in your model - to use something like an M.2 NVMe-extension / riser (apparently the case needs to be let opened for that and/or modified to some degree), which brings the port outside of the case, attach an NVMe-SATA-ports card.
 Then you can attach regular HDDs (or SATA SSDs) to it.
 You need to cater for separate power supply to power these disks as well to find another case / stand / mount, where you can mount in the drives.
-Yes it looks possibly not beautiful, but if you can’t get another machine, I think that’s the next best option to operate with regular disks with your Dell Wyse thin client machine and doing without the poor USB-based drives.
+Yes it looks possibly not beautiful, but if you can’t get another machine, I think that’s the next best option to operate with regular SATA disks with your Dell Wyse thin client machine and doing without USB-based drives.